joshelvn11/ish-app/README.md

 - On successful deletion, a success notification is shown, and the confirmation dialog is automatically closed.
 - If the deletion fails, a specific error message is displayed, explaining the reason for the failure
 - After successful deletion, the epic data is immediately refreshed, and the deleted epic is removed from all relevant views
-- The system ensures that all child items (stories, tasks) associated with the deleted epic are deleted..
+- The system ensures that all child items (stories, tasks) associated with the deleted epic are deleted.

 **Relation to Project Goal**: Implementing a robust epic deletion feature directly supports the project's goal of enhancing productivity and streamlining workflow management.
 By allowing users to remove obsolete or unnecessary epics, this functionality helps maintain a clean and focused project structure.
 This contributes to improved organization, reduced clutter, and enhanced visibility of active and relevant work items.
 Ultimately, this feature empowers teams to keep their project management system up-to-date and aligned with current objectives, facilitating better decision-making and productivity.